Contexter/FountainAI/episodes/Episode3/episode3.md

 ## Conclusion

 In this episode, we created a basic "Hello, World!"
 Vapor application, Dockerized it, and integrated it into the CI/CD pipeline established in Episode 2.
 By introducing Docker Compose, we set up a multi-container environment to manage different services, ensuring a robust and scalable infrastructure for the FountainAI project.

 We also detailed how the CI/CD pipeline manages secrets injection into the Docker Compose file using the `Manage Secrets` action, ensuring that sensitive information is securely handled.
 Additionally, we improved the security of SSH key management by using `ssh-agent` to keep the key in memory, avoiding the risk associated with writing keys to disk.

 By following these steps and using shell scripts to automate file creation and updates, we ensured that our CI/CD pipeline is functioning correctly and efficiently.
 This setup will support the seamless integration and deployment of new features and services as we continue to develop FountainAI.

+## Foreshadowing the Next Episode

 Stay tuned for the next episodes, where we will delve deeper into the implementation of FountainAI, building upon the solid groundwork established in this episode.
 We will expand the functionality of the Vapor application, integrate additional services, and continue refining our deployment process to ensure a seamless and reliable development experience.

+---

+This revised episode now follows the editorial rules and includes the pipeline updates as requested.